hantash07/decency_injection/README.md

 - Modules are classes annotated with @Module
 - Methods in modules that provide services are annotated with @Provides
 - Provided services can be used as method arguments in other provider mwthods
+- We can't provide more than one provider methods with samme return type
+#### Scoped
 - Scopes are annotations, annotated with @Scope
-#### Scoped
 - Components that provide scoped service (scoped provider) must be scoped
 - All clients get the same instance of a scoped service from the same instance of a component
 #### Component as injector